dela3499/l1ktools/README.md

 * **R**: To convert an .lxb file to text, use the [R/cmap/lxb2txt.sh](https://github.com/cmap/l1ktools/blob/master/R/cmap/lxb2txt.sh) script.

 ### Running the standard CMap data processing pipeline
+All scripts are contained within the matlab/data_pipeline folder.
+A directory of example .lxb files from a LINCS Joint Project (LJP) plate under the data/ directory.

 ```
 % setup the envronment